igorchaves22/todo-list/README.md

 **Running app:**

 1. This project uses `Vite.js` as its bundler.
 To view the project running, open your web browser and navigate to the URL `http://localhost:3000`.
 If you prefer to use a different server port, open the `vite.config.ts` file in the project root, find the `server` section, and change the `port` value as desired.

+**Running tests:**

+1. To test with `Lighthouse`, first run the `pnpm build` command.
+Then, start the preview server with the `pnpm preview` command and access the URL `http://localhost:4000` in an incognito browser window.
+If you prefer to use a different preview port, open the `vite.config.ts` file in the root of your project, find the `preview` section, and change the `port` value as desired.
+2. To run the test, press `F12` or right-click and select `Inspect`.
+Go to the `Lighthouse` tab and click `Generate Report` to generate the report.